batoorsohail/workout-buddy/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to acknowledge:
+I want to acknowledge:

-- [NetNinja YouTube Channel](https://www.youtube.com/@NetNinja) for the great toutorial
+- [NetNinja YouTube Channel](https://www.youtube.com/@NetNinja) for the great tutorial.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>